From formulas to cirquents in computability logic: Clustering V -gates

 In the context of a given cirquent $C$, a legal run $\Gamma$ of $C$ and a metaselection $f$ for $C$, we will say that a $\mld$-gate $g$ of a cluster $c$ is {\bf unresolved} iff $f$ is undefined at $c$ (note that a childless $\mld$-gate will always be unresolved).
 Otherwise $g$ is {\bf resolved}, and the child of it pointed at by the $f(c)$th outgoing edge is said to be the {\bf resolvent} of $g$.
 As for the same-name concepts ``unresolved'', ``resolved'' and ``resolvent'' for selectional gates, they are defined literally as before (Definition \ref{m20}).
 Note that these three concepts depend on $f$ but not $\Gamma$ when $g$ is a $\mld$-gate, while they depend on $\Gamma$ but not $f$ when $g$ is a selectional gate.
 The function $f$ thus acts as a ``metaextension'' of $\Gamma$.
 Intuitively, it can be thought of as selections in $\mld$-clusters made by the guardian angel of $\pp$ in favor of $\pp$ {\em after} the actual play took place (rather than {\em during} it), even if the latter lasted infinitely long; unlike $\pp$, its guardian angel has magic --- nonalgorithmic --- intellectual powers to make best possible selections.
 Technically, however, selections by the ``angel'', unlike selections made by either player, are not moves of the game.

 The following definition refines the earlier definitions of truth by relativizing this concept --- renamed into {\em metatruth} --- with respect to a metaselection as an additional parameter.

-\begin{definition} Let $C$ be a cirquent, $^*$ an interpretation, $\Gamma$ a legal run of $C$, and $f$ a metaselection for $C$.
-In this context, with ``metatrue'' to be read as ``{\bf metatrue w.r.t. $(^*,\Gamma,f)$}'', we say that: \begin{itemize} \item An $L$-port is metatrue iff $L^*=\twg$. \item A resolved selectional gate is metatrue iff so is its resolvent. \item No unresolved disjunctive selectional gate is metatrue. \item Each unresolved conjunctive selectional gate is metatrue. \item A $\mld$-gate is metatrue iff it is resolved and its resolvent is metatrue. \item A $\mlc$-gate is metatrue iff so are all of its children. \end{itemize} Finally, we say that $C$ is metatrue iff so is its root. \end{definition}
+\begin{defi} Let $C$ be a cirquent, $^*$ an interpretation, $\Gamma$ a legal run of $C$, and $f$ a metaselection for $C$.
+In this context, with ``metatrue'' to be read as ``{\bf metatrue w.r.t. $(^*,\Gamma,f)$}'', we say that: \begin{enumerate}[$\bullet$] \item An $L$-port is metatrue iff $L^*=\twg$. \item A resolved selectional gate is metatrue iff so is its resolvent. \item No unresolved disjunctive selectional gate is metatrue. \item Each unresolved conjunctive selectional gate is metatrue. \item A $\mld$-gate is metatrue iff it is resolved and its resolvent is metatrue. \item A $\mlc$-gate is metatrue iff so are all of its children. \end{enumerate} Finally, we say that $C$ is metatrue iff so is its root. \end{defi}

 The following definition brings us from metatruth back to truth.